 Easy small batch lemon bars with graham cracker crust are topped with blackberry jam or fresh blackberries or raspberries.
 Another one of those yummy easy desserts that go great with a scoop of vanilla ice cream, and baked lemon bars are equally as well with a chilled glass of Chardonnay.

 This small batch recipe for lemon bars is ready in under 30 minutes and light enough to serve after a meal or as a midday treat.
 The lemon bars are also great with fresh raspberries!
 The lemon and graham cracker combination is a classic flavor pairing.

-- Lemon curd - you can keep it extra simple and purchase an already made lemon curd filling, I like the one from Bonne Maman, or make your own.
-My lemon curd recipe is quick and easy and is a tart lemon filling.
+- Lemon curd – you can keep it extra simple and purchase an already-made lemon curd filling, I like the one from Bonne Maman, or make your own.
+My small batch lemon curd recipe is quick and easy and is a tart lemon filling.

 - Blackberry jam – Again I’m partial to Bonne Maman jams, but use your own favorite.
 Also very yummy with raspberry jam.

 - Graham crackers – Use the plain graham crackers, I found the frosted crackers are too sweet for my taste.
 You can also make a buttery shortbread crust using this french shortbread cookie recipe.